 About the Peer to Peer Program

 The Peer to Peer Program is here to support our healthcare teams.
 There are many reasons someone might want to talk to a peer supporter.
 It could be a difficult death, or an adverse event.
 Perhaps you are finding less joy in your job or have a sense of emotional fatigue.
 The Peer to Peer Program is here to help!
-Peer supporters are clinicians who have been trained to be thoughtful, compassionate listeners.
+Peer supporters are healthcare team members who have been trained to be thoughtful, compassionate listeners.

+An ideal Peer Supporter demonstrates good listening skills, resiliency and emotional intelligence; maintains professional boundaries; is trustworthy and maintains confidentiality.
 This document outlines the role of the peer supporter, including who can be a peer supporter and what is expected.

 Peer Support Resources